 Resources for Incoming International Students

-IGSAB has compiled a resource guide for international students, intended to facilitate the transition to and life in Chicago.
+IGSAB has compiled a resource guide for international students, intended to facilitate the transition to life in Chicago.
 The guide below provides useful information regarding administrative processes, professional development, transportation, mental health, and emergency and food assistance programs.

 HOUSING